Don't Be Messin' 'Round: Background and release

 Michael Jackson wrote and recorded "Don't Be Messin' 'Round" at some point during recording sessions for his sixth studio album, Thriller.
 However, due to an overflow of new material at the time, Jackson pushed the song aside for his next album.
 Years later, in 1986, Jackson revisited the track with longtime collaborators Matt Forger and Bill Bottrell at the Laboratory, the nickname for Jackson's renovated Hayvenhurst recording studio.
 According to Forger, the original demo for "Don't Be Messin' 'Round" was nearly eight minutes long, leading to Jackson "brutally" cutting it down to its current 4:20 length.
 Jackson continued to work on the track throughout 1986 both at Hayvenhurst and Westlake Recording Studios; however, once album producer Quincy Jones began working with Jackson, the track was abandoned.
 Jackson reportedly revisited the song during sessions for both his Dangerous and HIStory: Past, Present and Future, Book I albums, as well as another revisit in early 2009, but passed on it numerous times.

 In early April 2012, unauthorized pre-sales for the "I Just Can't Stop Loving You" CD single began online, prematurely leaking news of the upcoming release of "Don't Be Messin' 'Round".
 Later in May 2012, the Estate of Michael Jackson issued a statement officially announcing the song's release.
 The released version is a new mix done by Forger, which he made from combining elements recorded on across multiple different multitrack tapes in attempt to best represent the Bad-era version of the track.

+In 2020, the Thriller-era demo was leaked under the title, Korgnex Mix and was often speculated by fans to be a demo from the Dangerous sessions.
+In 2026, an alternate instrumental version of the track with backing vocals leaked.
+The date of the alternate instrumental is unknown.